veracruz-project/veracruz/execution-engine/README.markdown

 ```
 Read the path at address `path_addr` of length `path_len`.
 The behaviour of `path_open` varies based on the open flags `oflags`:
-* if no flag is set, open a file at the path, if exists, starting from the directory opened by the file discriptor `fd`;
+* if no flag is set, open a file at the path, if exists, starting from the directory opened by the file descriptor `fd`;
 * if `EXCL` is set, `path_open` fails if the path exists;
 * if `CREATE` is set, create a new file at the path if the path does not exist;
-* if `TRUNC` is set, the file at the path is truacated, that is, clean the content and set the file size to ZERO; and
+* if `TRUNC` is set, the file at the path is truncated, that is, clean the content and set the file size to ZERO; and
 * if `DIRECTORY` is set, `path_open` fails if the path is not a directory.

 The base rights and inheriting rights the new fd `new_fd` cannot exceed `base` and `inheriting`, respectively.